cosmetic background

 Step #7: Fill In The Facial Features

-In step two, you provided a foundation for each facial feature.
+In step two, you created a foundation for each facial feature.
 Now it’s time to draw them!

 Begin with the eyes, then follow with the nose, eyebrows, mouth, ears and hair.